Thomas Field (Anglican priest, born 1855)

 Thomas Field (9 November 1855 - 20 May 1936) was a priest in the Church of England and most notable as an educational reformer, the headmaster of two major schools.

 Life

 He was born on 9 November 1855 to Thomas Field of Folkestone, a draper.
 Field was a distinguished Oxford "classic", he taught at Repton School and Harrow School from 1878 to 1886, and had been Headmaster of The King's School, Canterbury from 1886 to 1897, before becoming warden of Radley College 1897 to 1913.

-He was described in those days as being tall, ponderous and swarthy, with a mighty chest and close cut black beard, a man of invincible energy, truly the picture of the Victorian Headmaster.
+He was described in those days as being tall, ponderous and swarthy, with a mighty chest and close cut black beard, a man of invincible energy.